tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ##  Connection States

 A TLS connection state is the operating environment of the TLS Record Protocol.
-It specifies an encryption algorithm and a MAC algorithm.
-In addition, the parameters for these algorithms are known: the MAC key and the bulk encryption keys for the connection in both the read and the write directions.
-Logically, there are always four connection states
-outstanding: the current read and write states, and the pending read and write states.
+It specifies a record protection algorithm and its parameters as well as the record protection keys and IVs for the connection in both the read and the write directions.
+Logically, there are always four connection states outstanding: the current read and write states, and the pending read and write states.
 All records are processed under the current read and write states.
 The security parameters for the pending states can be set by the TLS Handshake Protocol, and the ChangeCipherSpec can selectively make either of the pending states current, in which case the appropriate current state is disposed of and replaced with the pending state; the pending state is then reinitialized to an empty state.
 It is illegal to make a state that has not been initialized with security parameters a current state.
-The initial current state always specifies that no encryption or MAC will be used.
+The initial current state always specifies that record are unprotected.

 The security parameters for a TLS Connection read and write state are set by providing the following values: